 - 1 Tbsp chia seeds (or sub flax or hemp seeds)

 - Carefully roll into 1-inch balls (29-30 grams per ball), using the warmth of your hands to mold them together.
-Should yield 14-15 balls.
+Should yield 14-15 balls (amount as original recipe is written // adjust if altering batch size).

 - To set, pop in fridge or freezer for 15 minutes.
 Otherwise, eat as is!
 Will keep fresh in an air-tight bag or container for up to a week.
 Freeze for longer term storage.